papivot/argocd-gitops-tanzu/README.md

 wget https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 vi install.yaml # There are two ClusterRoleBindings with reference to "namespace: argocd".
 Change them to "namespace: demo1" and save the file. kubectl apply -f install.yaml -n demo1
 # The above command may not work as its pulling image from dockerhub and end up with rate limiting issues.
+If so perform the next two commands -
+# kubectl create secret docker-registry regcred  --docker-username="{{DOCKERHUB USERNAME}}" --docker-password='{{DOCKERHUB PASSWORD}}' --docker-email={{DOCKERHUB EMAIL}} -n demo1
+# kubectl patch serviceaccount default -p '{"imagePullSecrets": [{"name": "regcred"}]}'

 # Expose the argocd-server service as type LoadBalancer and get the IP address of the UI service.
 # This can be later modified to expose the service as type Ingress or HttpProxy